OpenDMA/opendma-spec/OpenDMA-Spec.md

 8. DateTime
 9. BLOB (Binary large object)

+> Note:
+> Venders can choose the timezone for DataTime values and need to document this properly.
+We strongly encourage vendors
+> to add an option to their OpenDMA adaptors to always treat DateTime values in UTC.

 ##### §2.2 Reference values

 The simple object model can reference other objects in the same context (see §4).